mathe00/obsidian-plugin-python-bridge/README.md

 -   **Retrieving frontmatter content as a clean dictionary**:
     While possible with pure Python, parsing YAML and organizing the data properly takes time and lines of code.
 With this plugin, it's done in **a single line**. 🙌

-In short, while some tasks are technically feasible without this plugin, they’re cumbersome, and this plugin makes them **much simpler and more user-friendly**.
+In short, while some tasks are technically feasible without this plugin, they're cumbersome, and this plugin makes them **much simpler and more user-friendly**.

 <a id="key-features"></a>
 ### Key Features (What external Python scripts **cannot** easily do, but this plugin can):